Portugal · 90/180 guide

-How many days can a Brit spend in Portugal?
+How long can Brits stay in Portugal?

 Since 1 January 2021, UK citizens have been third-country nationals across the EU, including Portugal.
 For tourist visits, the cap is 90 days within any rolling 180-day period.
 For longer stays, Portugal still has one of the more accessible long-stay frameworks in Europe — the D7 retirement visa and the D8 digital nomad visa — though the Golden Visa rules changed significantly in October 2023.